Creature Care Cards

 Substrate

 Loose substrates like sand are not recommended for bearded dragons.
 If you choose to use a loose substrate, please research further.
 Recommended, easy to clean substrates include newspaper or butcher paper, paper towels, reptile carpet or ceramic tile.
 Tile is easy to wash and disinfect when soiled and is visually appealing.
+Non-Adhesive shelf liner and linoleum can be used as well.

 Picture